FE8Dev/FE8RProject/FE8_arsenals.md

 ---
 # Cormag
 ## *Axe*
 An axe that is effective against Horses and inflicts Seared on the enemy.
+Uses STR and CON for damage.

 From the second version onwards, it also inflicts Drenched on the enemy, attacks become effective against Drenched and Seared enemies and gets the following effect: +15 Crit and -40 avoid in player phase. -15 Crit + 40 avoid in enemy phase.

 ## Lance
 1-2 range lance that is effective against Horses and inflicts Seared.
+Uses STR and MAG for damage.
 In its third form, it uses both Strength and Magic for damage and gains the following effect: when at full HP, gains +25 Hit/Avoid, else becomes Berserked, all attacks become brave and heals half of damage dealt.

 Its final form uses Strength, Magic and Skill for damage and has the following skills: